Israel admits bombing suspected Syrian nuclear reactor in 2007, warns Iran

 Israeli intelligence predicted that the suspected reactor “would turn operational by the end of 2007”.

-The mission to destroy the facility started at 10.30 p.m. on Sept.
+The mission to destroy the reactor started at 10.30 p.m. on Sept.
 5 and ended with the return of the warplanes at 2.30 a.m. the next day, the Israeli military said.

+The disclosure on Wednesday stemmed in part, Yadlin said, from years of pressure by the Israeli media on military censors to allow them to publish Israeli-sourced information about the raid and the release on Wednesday of memoirs by Ehud Olmert, the former prime minister who ordered the bombing.

 The event was first made public by Syria, which, as reported by Reuters at the time, said in the early hours of Sept.
-6 that Syrian air defenses had repelled an incursion by Israeli warplanes.
+6 that its air defenses had repelled an incursion by Israeli warplanes.

 Syria, a signatory of the 1970 nuclear Non-Proliferation Treaty (NPT), has always denied that the site was a reactor or that Damascus engaged in nuclear cooperation with North Korea.